MCai416/Bellman-Policy-Iteration/README.md

 # Bellman-Policy-Iteration
-also known as Euler Equation Iteratoin (Moll), Time Iteration (Sargent), based on Kaplan's codes, written using Python 3
+also known as Euler Equation Iteration (Moll), Time Iteration (Sargent), based on Kaplan's codes, written using Python 3

 There are three .py files, which has slightly different models